-Assignment One: Due Friday of Session I
+Assignment One: Due Friday Feb.
+21 of Session I

 Select a tribal policy issue of interest to you.
 It may be an issue that came before a local tribal council or one of the administrative agencies of tribal government: you may also find tribal newsletters a useful source.
-It might encompass a choice on how to deliver a service and who gets the service and who delivers it, or how to regulate use of something, or the process of setting up criteria for scholarships, housing authorities, health services or a myriad of other issues.
+It might encompass a choice on how to deliver a service and who gets the service and who delivers it, or how to regulate use of something like fishing or housing permits, or the process of setting up criteria for scholarships, housing authorities, health services or a myriad of other issues.
 Do pick an issue that has come to a decision point so that you have all the information you need to do an analysis.
-Write a 5-6-page paper covering the following areas:
+Then integrate ideas from the Radin reading into your analysis.
+Write a two page paper to discuss in seminar that includes the following elements:-:

-- 1. Identify the social, political and/or economic context of the policy issue you are discussing.
-Note whether the issue originated mainly as a tribal issue, or as a response to a process that originated at the state or national level, but is being played out at the local level.
-Describe the kind of problem the policy process sought to resolve. - 2.
-Describe how the processes interplayed with the development of the policy issue.
-Was there a national regulatory process or a tribal process that governed how it developed or did it develop in a spontaneous manner or as an election issue?
-Who was involved?
+1. Identify the social, political and/or economic context of the policy issue you are discussing.
+Note whether the issue originated mainly as a tribal issue, or as a response to a process that originated at the state or national level, but is being played out at the

+Describe the kind of problem the policy process sought to resolve.